batuhan-yildiz/azure-databases/setup/create-onprem-environment-backup.md

 }
 ```

-Connect to Node01, Node02 and run the code inside the nested VMs to Install Failover Clustering feature through Powershell
+Connect to Node01, Node02 and Node03 and run the code inside the nested VMs to Install Failover Clustering feature through Powershell

 ```powershell
 # Run inside each node